m-labs/artiq/doc/manual/management_system.rst

 Experiment workers
 ^^^^^^^^^^^^^^^^^^

 The :mod:`~artiq.frontend.artiq_run` tool makes use of many of the same databases and handlers as the master (whereas the scheduler and CCB manager are replaced by dummies, as mentioned above), but also directly runs the build, run, and analyze stages of the experiments.
 On the other hand, within the management system, the master's :class:`~artiq.master.scheduler.Scheduler` spawns a new worker process for each experiment.
-This allows for the parallelisation of stages and pipelines described above in :ref:`experiment-scheduling`.
+This allows for the parallelization of stages and pipelines described above in :ref:`experiment-scheduling`.

-The master and the worker processes communicate through IPC, internal process calls, implemented through :mod:`sipyco.pipe_ipc`.
+The master and the worker processes communicate through IPC, Inter Process Communcation, implemented with :mod:`sipyco.pipe_ipc`.
 Specifically, it is :mod:`artiq.master.worker_impl` which is spawned as a new process for each experiment, and the class :class:`artiq.master.worker.Worker` which manages the IPC requests of the workers, including access to :class:`~artiq.master.scheduler.Scheduler` but also to devices, datasets, arguments, and CCBs.
 This allows the worker to support experiment :meth:`~artiq.language.environment.HasEnvironment.build` methods and the :doc:`management system interfaces <mgmt_system_reference>`.

-It is the worker process which executes the experiment code itself.
+The worker process also executes the experiment code itself.
 Within the experiment, kernel decorators -- :class:`~artiq.language.core.kernel`, :class:`~artiq.language.core.subkernel`, etc. -- call the ARTIQ compiler as necessary and trigger core device execution.